ziotom78/raytracing_course/tomasi-ray-tracing-08b.md

     2.  `normal`: surface normal at the intersection (`Normal`);
     3.  `surface_point`: $(u, v)$ coordinates of the intersection (new type `Vec2d`);
     4.  `t`: ray parameter associated with the intersection;
-    5.  `ray`: the light ray that caused the intersection.
+    5.  `ray`: the light ray that caused the intersection

 -   For testing, it's helpful if it implements an `is_close`/`are_close` method.

 # `Sphere` in Python

--   The number of intersections between the ray $O + t \vec d$ and the sphere depends on the sign of
+-   The intersection between the ray $O + t \vec d$ and the sphere is determined by the discriminant

     $$
     \frac\Delta4 = \left(\vec O \cdot \vec d\right)^2 - \left\|\vec d\right\|^2\cdot \left(\left\|\vec O\right\|^2 - 1\right).